feastorg/Slice_LEPD/documentation/README.md

 **In summary:**
 The circuit converts a PWM signal to a DC level that serves as a setpoint for LED current.
 The op amp and MOSFET form a linear regulator that adjusts the LED current, while the comparator and PNP transistor provide threshold-based switching or clamping for additional control and protection.

+## Photodiode Transimpedance amplifier

+Goal: transduce the light level at the photodiode into a steady proportional current and transform this current into a proportional voltage that can be read.

+Purpose: read the effective light level